 Conclusions:

 PL has antimicrobial effects.
 For the most efficacious product, the manufacturing, dose, and plasma content may need to be tailored to the targeted bacteria.
-PL showed synergism with amikacin but not oxacillin.
+PL showed synergism with amikacin but not with oxacillin.
 Further research is warranted to evaluate the optimal use of PL as an antimicrobial.